 3. Know your deadlines

 This is one of those non-negotiable time management tips – as an MBA student, you must know your deadlines, otherwise you face the possibility of failing your course.
 At the start of a new study period, you should note down all critical dates.
-This will allow you to plan your time more efficiently as you can clearly see when key dates like exams and assessments are, and plan your time around them.
+This will allow you to plan your time more efficiently as you can clearly see when key dates like assessments due dates are, and plan your time around them.
 Once you know your deadlines, try to work backwards when planning how many study sessions you will need.
 It is also advised that you over estimate the time you’ll need, to allow for any unexpected challenges along the way.